-Proof of superior results: Where a security practice can be shown to deliver consistently superior results to an alternative process, it could be advertised as having achieved a level of excellence.
-The key is in the ability to measure the "superior result," and that requires detailed task and process analyses that are consistent elements in virtually all business excellence disciplines.
+1 White Paper on the U.S. Contract Security Industry, www.robertperry.com, July, 2014 process analyses that are consistent elements in virtually all business excellence disciplines.
 When a security activity is peer-reviewed or benchmarked against available standards or best practices and exceeds qualitative measures of performance, value may be claimed.
 This is about a proven level of clearly superior service.
 The demonstration of a level of superior results requires performance metrics to establish reliability and validity.